Peter Milano: Early life

-Mafioso
+Los Angeles crime family

 After switching allegiance to the Los Angeles crime family, Milano became a made man in 1970.
 Soon after, he was promoted to caporegime (captain) in the family.
 His father Anthony, while also being one of the main criminal powers in Cleveland, also had interests on the West Coast and was closely associated with the L.A family.
 In March 1973, Milano and six others were charged with running a rigged gambling operation in Los Angeles that brought in up to $250,000 a month.
 Their trial was delayed when the key informant and witness, former Mafia associate John Dubcek, was shot and killed in Las Vegas.
 Although this scared other informants from testifying, Milano was still sentenced to four years in prison.
 Months later Milano and 11 other men were indicted for conspiracy, racketeering and extortion against bookmakers, loan sharks, and pornographers.
 Milano served four years for both indictments.

 Boss

 In 1981 the top members of the Los Angeles crime family, including boss Dominic Brooklier, were sentenced to jail time on RICO charges.
 This left a power vacuum in the family and enabled Milano to step up and become acting boss.
 With Brooklier's death in 1984, Milano was made boss of the family and named his brother Carmen his underboss.
 Milano took charge of a depleted family and was successful in having illegal bookmakers pay tribute to his family, which was already heavily involved in extortion.

-In 1984 he was arrested for trying to take over a $1 million a week book making operation, but was released due to lack of evidence.
+On October 28, 1984, Milano was one of twenty people arrested as part of the LAPD's "Operation Lightweight" and accused of trying to take over a $1 million-a-week book making operation.
+Milano was released due to lack of evidence.

+Milano and his brother, Carmen, were among fifteen people arrested and charged on May 22, 1987 in an 18-count federal racketeering indictment following a four-year investigation by the Department of Justice Organized Crime Task Force and the FBI.
+The indictment linked Milano with a conspiracy to murder Louis Tom Dragna over a statement that Dragna had given to the FBI, as well as the planned murder of John Patrick DeMattia.
 In March 1988, Milano pleaded guilty again to racketeering charges and received a six-year prison sentence.
 He never acknowledged being a part of the Mafia.
 On April 4, 1991, Milano was paroled from prison.
 He was able to avoid any jail time from the Las Vegas indictments brought on by the murder of Herbert Blitzstein in 1997.

+Death

+Milano died on April 21, 2012, at the age of 86.